 Hospitals and Health Clinics

 Federal Freedom of Access to Clinic Entrances (FACE) statutes are now part of California state law and provide women on a local level with an increased amount of protection.
 These laws punish illegal and violent actions taken against clinics, doctors, or patients exercising their legal rights.
-Protestors who violate the basic civil rights of those seeking to obtain or provide family planning services are now punishable by state law as well as federal law.
-This is important in a time when the Bush Administration is diligently attempting to weaken laws such as this.
+Protesters who violate the basic civil rights of those seeking to obtain or provide family planning services are now punishable by state law as well as federal law.

 State law now prohibits religiously affiliated hospitals from restricting potential buyers from offering reproductive health care services.
 In the past some hospitals when merging or selling out to other organizations would impose restrictions on future health care services such as abortion.
 This served to forcibly pass down a legacy of access denial from hospital to hospital effectively tying the hands of health care providers who would otherwise perform these services.